This Forecast in-depth page has been updated with information available at the time of the March 2024 Economic and fiscal outlook.

 To project these components, we use a variety of approaches, all involving a degree of judgement.
 These approaches can and do vary between forecasts:

 • We normally base our population growth assumptions on official ONS population projections, choosing the variant that we consider the best fit with recent data and our judgements on prospects.
 We typically stick to using ONS variants because the granular details underlying them are important inputs to our fiscal forecasts – for example, state pensions spending is sensitive to the number of people reaching state pension age in each year, which varies depending on the size of different age cohorts.
-Our March 2023 population growth assumption was based on the latest ONS 2020-based-interim population projection published in January 2023.
+Our March 2024 forecast for the medium term is based on the ONS 2021-based interim national population projections, published in January 2024.
+However, we diverged from the ONS projections in the near term to reflect our judgment on the effect that recent immigration would have on near-term emigration and the impact of announced government policy.
 Considerable uncertainty remains around historical estimates and projections of the UK population, which we will be monitoring in upcoming EFOs.

-• Our projection for the potential participation rate is informed by a ‘cohort model’ that combines the detailed age- and gender-specific population projections with historical age- and gender-specific participation rates derived from the Labour Force Survey.
-This approach captures the effect of the changing age composition on the overall participation rate – in particular, participation rates tend to be lower at older ages, so as the population ages the participation rate would be expected to fall.
-It also allows us to factor in the effect of a rising state pension age increasing labour market participation among the affected cohorts.
-Our March 2023 forecast for potential participation also reflects the recent rise in inactivity driven by long-term sick, much of which is concentrated amongst older age groups and is therefore assumed to prove persistent.
-It also reflects the estimated effect of the Government’s policy measures to boost participation.
+• Our projection for the potential participation rate is informed by a number of factors, including the demographic effects contained in the population projections – in particular, participation rates tend to be lower at older ages, so as the population ages the participation rate would be expected to fall.
+Since November 2022, our forecast for potential participation has also reflected the post-pandemic rise in inactivity driven by long-term sick, much of which is concentrated amongst older age groups and is therefore assumed to prove persistent.
+Since March 2023, it has also included the estimated effect of the Government’s policy measures on participation.

 • Prospects for the equilibrium unemployment rate – sometimes referred to as the sustainable or natural rate of unemployment (although these concepts are not necessarily the same) – are informed by an assessment of past trends in the observed unemployment rate, as well as other recent labour market developments (such as wage growth, changes in the level of long-term unemployment or evidence of labour market mismatch).
 We revised down our assessment of the equilibrium unemployment rate in the October 2018 forecast when we believed it was around 4 per cent.
 In addition, certain Government policies can alter our view of the equilibrium rate.
 For example, the National Living Wage is set to rise faster than productivity growth, which we expected to raise equilibrium unemployment slightly to 4.1 per cent by 2024 in our March 2020 forecast.
-In our March 2023 forecast, we assumed the that the structural unemployment rate rose during 2020 as a result of the pandemic and associated restrictions, and that it would then gradually fall back as the economy re-opens and reallocates resources, reaching 4.1 per cent at the forecast horizon.
+Finally, we assumed that the structural unemployment rate rose during 2020 as a result of the pandemic and associated restrictions, and that it fell back to 4.1 per cent in 2021 as the economy re-opened.

 The BRC considers both the individual projections for each component described above and the overall picture for potential output growth before reaching a final judgement.